likexian/dnspod-api-php-web/README.md

 ## LICENSE

-Copyright 2011-2019, Li Kexian
+Copyright 2011-2019 Li Kexian

-Apache License, Version 2.0
+Licensed under the Apache License 2.0

 ## About